-Grandma’s Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
-Per her recipe, they are full of coconut and walnuts.
-Coconut lovers will adore these!
+These easy Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
+Shredded coconut and walnuts add an irresistible crunch!

 It was written on a piece of scrap paper.
-On the back lives a recipe for Boiled Cookies from “Cecile H.”.
-I’ll be testing and sharing those cookies in a few weeks!
+On the back of that scrap paper lives a recipe for Boiled Cookies (which are no-bake chocolate cookies with peanut butter).

 Squeezing the zucchini ensures that the batter doesn’t end up soupy.
 Once the zucchini does not release any liquid when pressed, it is ready for the batter.

 The star of the recipe is the coconut and walnuts.
-Zucchini obviously don’t have much flavor, so they’re really just an ingredient used for moisture and texture (and maybe a little bit of green color).
+Zucchini doesn’t have much flavor, so it’s really just an ingredient used for moisture and texture (and maybe a little bit of green color).
 This allows for the coconut and walnuts to really stand out, complemented by the cinnamon in the batter.

 Grandma's Zucchini Muffins